Mary Ann Shadd Cary

 By Nava Atlas | On | Comments (0)

-Mary Ann Shadd Cary (October 9, 1823 – 1893) was best known for launching a newspaper, The Provincial Freeman, while living in Windsor, Ontario in Canada.
-She has the distinction of being the first woman publisher of any race or background in Canada, and the first African-American woman publisher in all of North America.
+Mary Ann Shadd Cary (October 9, 1823 – 1893) was best known for launching an abolitionist newspaper, The Provincial Freeman, in Windsor, Ontario.
+She had the distinction of being the first woman publisher of any race or background in Canada, and the first African-American woman publisher in all of North America.

 In her role as editor and writer for the Freeman, Mary Ann advocated for the black community in Canada and beyond.
 She worked tirelessly to break down the dual barriers of race and gender.